Forensic Dentistry? You’ve probably heard about forensic dentistry at this point in life. If you don’t, you are about to learn some good stuff.

 Have you ever spent many hours in front of the television watching your favorite crime series?
 It’s incredible how easily they solve cases in less than 40 minutes and catch the killer at the last minute.

-And it’s just as surprising how they show forensic dentistry as a simple task.
-The other day I watched a chapter with a friend in which a group of detectives identified a victim thanks to their dental records.
-His entire body had been charred; the only thing that remained intact was the teeth.
-Neither suffered any harm.
+It’s surprising how some portray forensic dentistry as a simple task.
+The other day, I watched an episode with a friend.
+In this episode, a group of detectives identified a victim using dental records.
+His entire body had charred, but his teeth remained intact.
+The teeth suffered no harm.

 Enthusiastically she asked me to tell her everything I knew about the topic and if I had ever participated in a similar case.